mikailcf/mikailcf.github.io/platformer.md

 ### Intro

+This is a personal project.
 My objectives developing this are to:

 - implement mechanics such as physics and lightning
 - learn some image processing techniques such as blur implementation
 - learn shaders

-This is probably going to stay a project only for learning purposes only given that I don't think I'll have the time to polish it enough to make it a real product for the public.

 ### Description